Keyboard shortcuts

 Model Description

-This Software Requirements Specification (SRS) describes MUSE 2.0 (ModUlar energy systems Simulation Environment).
-The purpose of MUSE is to provide users with a framework to simulate pathways of energy system transition, usually in the context of climate change mitigation.
+The purpose of MUSE 2.0 (ModUlar energy systems Simulation Environment) is to provide users with a framework to simulate pathways of energy system transition, usually in the context of climate change mitigation.

 Model Concept